0xPolygonMiden/miden-vm/docs/src/design/stack/field_ops.md

 * **No change** starting from position $4$.

 ## EXT2MUL
-The `EXT2MUL` operation pops top $4$ values from the top of the stack, performs mulitplication between the two extension field elements, and pushes the resulting $4$ values onto the stack.
+The `EXT2MUL` operation pops top $4$ values from the top of the stack, performs multiplication between the two extension field elements, and pushes the resulting $4$ values onto the stack.
 The diagram below illustrates this graphically.

 ![ext2mul](../../assets/design/stack/field_operations/EXT2MUL.png)